Last Updated December 9, 2022

 U.S. Internal Revenue Service

-Commercial, Industrial, Investor-Owned Utility, Municipal Utilities, Cooperative Utilities, Agricultural, Commercial, Industrial, Investor-Owned Utility, Municipal Utilities, Cooperative Utilities, Agricultural, Commercial, Industrial, Investor-Owned Utility, Cooperative Utilities, Agricultural
+Commercial, Industrial, Investor-Owned Utility, Municipal Utilities, Cooperative Utilities, Agricultural

 Eligible Renewable/Other Technologies:

-Solar Water Heat, Solar Space Heat, Solar Thermal Electric, Solar Thermal Process Heat, Solar Photovoltaics, Fuel Cells using Non-Renewable Fuels, Wind (Small), Fuel Cells using Renewable Fuels, Geothermal Electric, Geothermal Heat Pumps, Combined Heat & Power, Geothermal Direct-Use, Microturbines, Offshore Wind
+Solar Water Heat, Solar Space Heat, Geothermal Electric, Solar Thermal Electric, Solar Thermal Process Heat, Solar Photovoltaics, Wind (All), Geothermal Heat Pumps, Municipal Solid Waste, Combined Heat & Power, Fuel Cells using Non-Renewable Fuels, Tidal, Wind (Small), Geothermal Direct-Use, Fuel Cells using Renewable Fuels, Microturbines, Lithium-ion, Offshore Wind

 - Waste Energy Recovery.
 Qualified waste energy recovery property means property that generates electricity solely from heat from buildings or equipment if the primary purpose of such building or equipment is not the generation of electricity.
 The term “waste energy recovery property” does not include any property that has a capacity in excess of 50 megawatts.

 - Energy Storage Systems, both paired with generation and installed as a stand-alone system

 - Thermal Energy Storage Systems